 Minnesota born cellist Daniel Keeler is a passionate musician, composer, and educator.
-Winner of the 2017 Missouri Emerging Artist Competition and praised for his "Lush" and "Energetic" playing, Daniel has performed across the United States as a soloist, orchestral, and collaborative musician.
+Praised for his "Lush" and "Energetic" playing, Daniel has performed across the United States as a soloist, orchestral, and collaborative musician.

 As an orchestral musician, his leadership roles span nearly a dozen orchestras at the community, collegiate, and professional levels.
 Accolades include appearances as a soloist with several orchestras around the midwest, including concertos and concert pieces by Bloch, Dvorak, Haydn, Lalo, and Popper.

 As an educator, Daniel is the cello professor at the University of Minnesota-Duluth, an Orchestra Director for Mounds View Public Schools, and teaches as a private lesson instructor at K and S Music to students of all ages and diverse backgrounds.
 Additionally, he has been the resident cellist for several music festivals around the states of Minnesota and Missouri, including the North Shore Summer Music Experience-a festival in Duluth, Minnesota involving musicians of all ages.

 In his free time Daniel enjoys hiking, canoeing, and backpacking around the United States, as well as boating excursions on the grand Lake Superior.

 Daniel is currently a doctoral candidate in cello performance and pedagogy at the University of Minnesota-Twin Cities and holds degrees from the University of Missouri-Columbia in cello performance, and the University of Minnesota-Duluth in Music Education.
 His primary teachers include Tanya Remenikova, Eli Lara, Betsy Husby, and John Madura.